../

 jmp rax

-The concrete implementation looks like this:
+The actual implementation would look like this:

 uint8_t hook_mcode[] = {0x48, 0xB8, 0x00, 0x00, 0x00, 0x00,